-A solid waste disposal company wants to develop a new landfill on property listed by your spouse, a real estate broker, AND

-The opening of the new landfill requires legislation.
+What if a solid waste disposal company wants to develop a new landfill on property listed by your spouse, a real estate broker, AND the opening of the new landfill requires legislation?

 Can you vote on the bill or seek to influence others?